 Stay competitive with cost-effective supply chain planning

-First published by Mandy, on 18 March 2020Warehousing and fulfilment
+First published by Admin, on 18 March 2020Warehousing and fulfilment

 To keep pace with fast-changing consumer trends, retailers are facing pressure to constantly update their offerings.
 Brands that are used to selling goods by the pallet or container will now need to contend with dramatically accelerated sales cycles, compressed from months to mere minutes.
 Accordingly, business-to-consumer fulfilment should be ramped up as well to meet consumers’ expectations.

 Brands transitioning and/or diversifying from traditional, brick-and-mortar retail to digital-first models will also face similar pressures in ensuring consistent product pricing and availability across platforms.